-Actions in Amendment 18A limits the number of participants in the black sea bass pot sector, requires fishermen bring pots back to port at the completion of a trip, and limits the number of pots a fishermen can deploy.
+Actions in Amendment 18A limited the number of participants in the black sea bass pot sector, requires fishermen bring pots back to port at the completion of a trip, and limited the number of pots a fishermen can deploy.
 Amendment 24 to the Snapper Grouper FMP (SAFMC 2011b) established a rebuilding plan for red grouper, which was overfished and undergoing overfishing.
 Red grouper is no longer overfished or undergoing overfishing.
-Amendment 24 (SAFMC 2011b) also established ACLs and AMs for red grouper, which could help to reduce bycatch of red grouper and co-occurring species.
+Amendment 24 (SAFMC 2011b) also established ACLs and AMs for red grouper, which could help to reduce by catch of red grouper and co-occurring species.

 The final rule (78 FR 23858; April 23, 2013) for Amendment 18B to the Snapper Grouper FMP (SAFMC 2013a), established an endorsement program for the commercial golden tilefish longline sector, which could have positive effects for habitat and protected species.
-Regulatory Amendment 14 to the Snapper Grouper FMP (SAFMC 2014) includes actions that could adjust management measures for a number of snapper grouper species, some of which could reduce the magnitude of discards.
+The final rule for Regulatory Amendment 14 to the Snapper Grouper FMP (79 FR 66316; SAFMC 2014) included actions to adjust management measures for a number of snapper grouper species, some of which could reduce the magnitude of discards.
 The final rule (78 FR 49183; September 12, 2013) for Regulatory Amendment 15 to the Snapper Grouper FMP (SAFMC 2013b) included actions for yellowtail snapper and gag that are expected to reduce bycatch of snapper grouper species.
-Regulatory Amendment 17 to the Snapper Grouper FMP includes actions that affect marine protected areas, and could reduce bycatch of many snapper grouper species, especially speckled hind and warsaw grouper.
+Amendment 36 to the Snapper Grouper FMP includes actions that cinsider crating Spawning Special Management Zones, and could reduce bycatch of many snapper grouper species, especiesly speckled hind and warsaw grouper.